What Tourists Get Wrong About Manila: A Local's Take After 12 Years

 What do tourists always get wrong?

 Last question.
-Should I try the balut?
+Should you try the balut?